Elected Life Member in 1997

 The developers wanted this area to look like a Pacific Island so they decided to build a sea wall to retain the sand.
 The sea wall was about 1000 yards long.
 The sand would be back-filled to the top of the wall.
 Cabbage trees were to be used to simulate coconut trees.
 The developers sacked the engineer for saying the wall would be taken by the sea.
 The second engineer said yes to the project.
 From then on the earthworks began.

 A causeway and bridge were built for access to the spit.
 Power and telephone wires, water and sewerage lines were laid underground and two lights were used on Omaha Drive.

 Easter, 1971, the first sections went on sale.
 A sales house was built to show prospective buyers the minimum size that could be built under the code laid down in the sales documents.

 Sewerage: Flush toilets were used, this effluent going into two holding tanks.
 The contents were taken by tanker to Snells Beach.
 Omaha has its own treatment plant now.

 Water: Not laid-on water for a start.
 Council required interim tanks while they investigated the various sources of water.
-Later on they provided piped water from an on-site bore.
+Later on, they provided piped water from an on-site bore.
 A float valve had to be installed into the tank, set to maintain 1000 litres in the tank regardless of rain.
-This arrangement lasted a few years, then Council told us they were doing away with the system.
-A heavy demand for larger tanks followed, so now every house has to install rain water tanks.
+This arrangement lasted a few years, then the Council told us they were doing away with the system.
+A heavy demand for larger tanks followed so now every house has to install rainwater tanks.